awsdocs/amazon-ec2-user-guide-windows/doc_source/win-ami-config-fast-launch.md

 # Configure your Windows AMI for faster launching<a name="win-ami-config-fast-launch"></a>

 Every EC2 Windows instance must go through the standard Windows operating system \(OS\) launch steps, which include several reboots, and often take 15 minutes or longer to complete\.
-Windows AMIs that are optimized for faster launching complete some of those steps and reboots in advance, by launching a set of instances in the background, and then creating snapshots when they have completed the initial launch steps\.
+Windows AMIs that are optimized for faster launching complete some of those steps and reboots in advance by launching a set of instances in the background, and then creating snapshots when they have completed the initial launch steps\.
 The use of these snapshots in the faster launching process can significantly reduce the time it takes to launch instances when they are needed\.
-This is not the same as EBS Fast Snapshot Restore\.
+This is not the same process as [EBS fast snapshot restore](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-fast-snapshot-restore.html)\.

 **Note**
 Any account that has access to an AMI that is configured for faster launching can benefit from reduced launch times\.
 However, it is the AMI owner's account that provides the snapshots that are consumed for the launch\.